The A to Z of Music and Spirit: a user's guide

 The A to Z of Music and Spirit: a user's guide was originally titled The A to Z of Spiritual Music: a user's guide.
 It was commissioned in 2005 by the Seymour Group (later named 'The Sonic Arts Ensemble', Sydney) and produced by the Australian Broadcasting Corporation (ABC) as an online website project.
 The website version no longer exists (see here for example).
 Subsequent iterations are:

-1) Music, Spirit and the Space Between (consists of the original ABC recordings)
+1) Music, Being, and the Spaces Between (includes the original ABC recordings of all the musical interludes).

 2) a quasi music/theatre work involving choir and chamber ensemble.